iczster/iczster.github.io/_posts/2025-11-13-ingleton-falls-hike.md

 A couple of changes on the route stood out:

-- The once-reliable **ice-cream van is no longer there**.
+- The once reliable **ice-cream van is no longer there**.
 - However, there’s now a **small kiosk** by the caravan park that does drinks and snacks, which was a welcome surprise.
 - We got to see a rainbow over the fells

-As always, the scenery was stunning—lush greens, dramatic gorges, and fast-flowing rivers everywhere.
+As always, the scenery was stunning with lush greens, dramatic gorges, and fast flowing rivers everywhere.
 The trail was noticeably **quiet**, probably because the entry fee has now gone up to **£11 per person**, which is, well, a bit steep.

 We wrapped up with a much needed **coffee and a seriously good slice of carrot cake** at a café in Ingleton.
 Proper reward after a rain battered loop.